Okay, so I’ve got this idea about an acceleration theory.

 The sprinter’s speed during a 100-meter dash varies quite a lot (see example graph below).

-I realised I had been intuitively wrong.
-Here’s what I learned:
+I realised I had been intuitively wrong all this time.

 When I was sprinting, I tried my best to accelerate (leaning forward, pushing with my legs) to reach top speed (running upright with as little contact with the ground as possible) as fast as I could.

 I did a few sprint tests again.
-I reached my top speed after about 25 meters, and I managed to keep my speed fairly well in an upright position for the last 75 meters.
-But the best sprinters in the world can’t even maintain their top speeds for more than 20-25 meters!
+I reached my top speed (upright position) after about 25 meters, and I managed to keep my speed fairly well for the remaining 75 meters.
+This was a little bit weird, I thought.

-Well, my strategy of running at ‘top speed’ for as much of the dash as possible wasn’t working.
+Running at ‘top speed’ for as much of the dash as possible apparently wasn’t a smart strategy.

-To run faster, I would have to accelerate (leaning forward, pushing with my legs) for a longer part of the race to reach a higher maximum speed — even though I wouldn’t be able to sustain that speed for long.
+To run faster, I would have to focus on acceleration (leaning forward, pushing with my legs) for a longer part of the race to reach a higher maximum speed — even though I wouldn’t be able to sustain that speed for long.

 Maurice Green vs. all the other top athletes

-Kevin Prendergast’s paper A Mathematical Model of the 100M and What It Means outlines a formula for describing what happens during a 100-meter dash.
-He tests his proof on the eight results from the 1999 World Championships where eight sprinters’ data were analyzed.
+Prendergast tests his proof on the results from the 1999 World Championships where data from the eight finalists were analyzed.
 Seven of these sprinters were then grouped and compared to the winner, Maurice Greene.

 Data points from the other seven sprinters in that race showed: